lilxyzw/lilToon/Assets/lilToon/README.md

 Please refer to the [manual](https://github.com/lilxyzw/lilToon/blob/master/Assets/lilToon/MANUAL.md) for more detailed settings.

 # Usage - Update
+0. If you are updating from 1.1.8 or earlier to 1.2.0 or later, delete the lilToon folder before importing
 1. Import lilToon into Unity using one of the following methods.
     i.
 Drag and drop unitypackage to the Unity window to import it.
     ii.
 Import ```https://github.com/lilxyzw/lilToon.git?path=Assets/lilToon#master``` from UPM.